Things to do in Bangkok

 Bangkok National Museum

 Originally built in 1874, the Bangkok National Museum is located within the grounds of the Royal Palace, just a 15-minute walk from the palace of the Emerald Buddha, and displays thousands of artefacts ranging all the way from Neolithic times to present day.
-It is known as Thailand's central treasury of art and archaeology.
+It's known as Thailand's central treasury of art and archaeology.
 Many of the actual buildings are works of art themselves, surrounded by brightly coloured pavilions and boasting some of Southeast Asia's most ornate jewellery and historical treasures.
 A visit to the museum is a must for anyone who wants a better understanding of Thailand's rich culture and history.

 Wat Suthat and the Giant Swing